Smoothing the Transition to Heat Pumps, Part 2: Permitting and Inspections

 2. Reduce or eliminate plan check requirements where possible and instead use simple checklists for code compliance.
 For relatively simple installations, pre-approve permits and allow inspectors to simply check whether the installation is code-compliant.

-3. Adopt streamlined permitting portals that enable on-demand permits for certain installation types, like same-location water heater replacements.
+3. Adopt simplified permitting portals that enable on-demand permits for certain installation types, like same-location water heater replacements.
 Some Bay Area cities have already adopted such portals for heat pump water heaters.
 There’s room for innovation here: SolarAPP+ provides an instant permitting solution for rooftop solar and home batteries, and Symbium is rolling out digital permitting solutions for municipalities.

 4. Make requirements to complete the permitting process transparent.

 5. Re-assess fee structures for heat pump permits, explore options for reducing fees, and aim for greater parity between gas and electric fee structures.
-Reductions in fees for heat pumps will also require building departments to implement other streamlining recommendations that help reduce costs of providing permit and inspection services for heat pumps.
+Reductions in fees for heat pumps will also require building departments to implement other simplifying recommendations that help reduce costs of providing permit and inspection services for heat pumps.

 6. Eliminate CF1R and CF2R forms (calculations to determine compliance with the energy efficiency standards set forth in Title 24, Part 6 of the California Building Standards Code) when permit applications are for gas appliance-to-heat pump heating retrofits.